 As any robust piece of application infrastructure, limiting who has access is the first step.
 By design should be limiting who can execute a pipeline / deploy to a higher environment to those who need to.
 Giving access for all to see the health of the pipeline is also a radio dial to balance aka the principle of least privilege.
 This is where role-based access (RBAC) comes in allowing for a successful implementation of least privilege.

 Having the ability to see who and when made changes is an important pillar for many organizations under regulatory requirements.
 Even if your organization is not under regulatory requirement, the expectation of modern enterprise software is to produce some sort of audit trail so at least we can see who made a change that broke the pipeline.

 Clearly most of us [hopefully all of us] are not using passwords in plain text.
 Leveraging a secret manager not only for credentials that are leveraged in the pipeline but a way to swap out keys, etc as they age is critical.
 The Harness Platform has a robust secret manager which if you have not used a secrets manager before is an excellent way to jump-start that.
 Harness is here to help orchestrate confidence across disciplines in your organization.

 The Harness Platform is the platform to orchestrate security steps in your pipeline.
 As the DevSecOps movement continues to mature, orchestrating the security coverage will become standard for most organizations.

-Take a trip down memory lane on our Pipeline Standardization post, the Harness Platform has the ability to score conformance to a pipeline standard.
-This can be very helpful making sure aspects such as security testing are not brushed under the rug in your pipelines as your organization becomes more mature in DevSecOps practices.
+The Harness Platform has the ability to score conformance to a pipeline standard.
+This can be very helpful in making sure aspects such as security testing are not brushed under the rug in your pipelines as your organization becomes more mature in DevSecOps practices.

-Feel free to take Harness for a spin today to see how you can include security-centric steps in your pipeline today and acting as a catalyst for your own DevSecOps movement.
+Feel free to take the Harness continuous delivery platform for a spin today to see how you can include security-centric steps in your pipeline today and acting as a catalyst for your own DevSecOps movement.